 Thunder Bay to Winnipeg Stop 4: Walk the Wabigoon River Suspension Bridge in Dryden

 Just an hour down the road from Ignace is the town of Dryden.
 Stop at the visitor centre to snap a photo with the iconic ‘Max the Moose.’
 The Best Western Inn and the Comfort Inn offer two of the best options if your looking for hotels in Dryden.
-If you’re looking for an Airbnb in Dryden, there are some fantastic cabins on Eagle Lake.
+If you’re looking for an Airbnb or VRBO in Dryden, there are some fantastic cabins on Eagle Lake.

 Dryden marks the halfway point on the drive between Thunder Bay and Winnipeg.
 Aaron Provincial Park offers some excellent camping and fishing.